Policies & Procedures

 Emergency Closure

-In the event of an emergency, Birchwood University’s administrative office will close as determined by Orange County due to inclement weather or natural disaster (hurricanes, etc.).
+In the event of an emergency, Birchwood University's administrative office will be closed as determined by Orange County due to inclement weather or natural disaster (hurricanes, etc.).